ocadotechnology/bbq/SETUP.md

 * Grant this permission for the whole folder or organisation.
 It will be inherited by all of the projects underneath.

 ### Cloud Datastore export
-  BBQ may export periodically data from Datastore to Big Query.
-Holding them additionally in Big Query insures against accidental deletion and allows to browse data about tables and its backups in the easier way.
-To turn it on:
+  BBQ may periodically export data from Datastore to Big Query.
+It's much easier to query the data in Big Query rather than Datastore.
+To enable export:

-* Execute command bellow which assign the **Cloud Datastore Import Export Admin** IAM role to BBQ default service account:
+* Execute command below which assigns the **Cloud Datastore Import Export Admin** IAM role to BBQ default service account:
     ```bash
     gcloud projects add-iam-policy-binding ${BBQ_PROJECT_ID} --member='serviceAccount:'${BBQ_PROJECT_ID}'@appspot.gserviceaccount.com' --role='roles/datastore.importExportAdmin'
     ```